portellam/deploy-VFIO/README.md

 * run Legacy OS with Legacy hardware.

 [1] providing a VBIOS for Windows may be necessary for NVIDIA devices, when said device's VBIOS is tainted by host startup/OS initialization.

-#### TODO:
-* update README
-* setup and list Bash Arguments for 'Auto-vfio-pci.sh'.
-Really useful for automatic setup!
-* installer, should I create a system service for Auto-vfio-pci or just Auto-Xorg?
-* MultiBootSetup and StaticSetup
-* EvDev
-* Hugepages
-* ZRAM